TYLER, Texas — COVID-19 is spreading throughout East Texas and it's important to know where you can get tested.

 IF YOU'RE UNINSURED

-People with no health insurance who live in Smith County can contact the Center for Healthy Living.
+People without health insurance who live in Smith County can contact the Center for Healthy Living.
 You can speak with a community health worker by calling (903) 617-6404.
 Prospective patients may contact NET Health's COVID-19 call center Monday - Friday from 8 a.m. - 5 p.m.

 Those with no health insurance who live outside of Smith County can call 211 and select option 6.
 The phone number is answered anytime — day or night and you will be directed to low-cost or no-cost providers in your area.

-NET Health says free drive-thru testing is available Monday - Saturday, from 8 a.m. - 2 p.m. at the Longview Convention Complex, located at 100 Grand Boulevard in Longview.
-Testing will be available until further notice.
+NET Health says free drive-thru testing is available Monday - Saturday, from 8 a.m. - 2 p.m. at the Longview Convention Complex, located at 100 Grand Boulevard in Longview until further notice.

 You can register online or in person.
 A valid ID and phone number are needed to get a test and results are available in 24-48 hours.
 This is a viral test only (not antibody testing).